 There’s a huge lesson here for ANYONE giving a presentation.
 It’s important to have good information; rock solid advice or evidence.
 But if you can’t explain that information in a way that makes it easy for your audience to understand what they need to do with it, you might as well not get up to speak in the first place.
 Find the essence of your information and then share it with your audience.
 Don’t hold it back or disguise it by being subtle or cryptic.

 It’s not easy to achieve this kind of simplicity.
 It takes time to get to the root of an idea.
 That’s why no one did it before Dave.
 It’s something I’m sure Dave worked and worked to refine over time.
 But it’s obvious now that that extra effort was well worth it.

 In the end, every second you spend making your message clear and actionable is time well spent.
 And if you choose to skip out on simplification, it can mean the difference between the failure or success of your ideas.

-Dave’s lesson in a word: Simplicity.
+Dave’s lesson famous people in a word: Simplicity.

 This week I’m doing a series of posts I’m calling “Build Slides Like…” Each day I’ll share a new idea about presenting taken from an inspiring creative type (non-presenters).
 Today’s inspiration is (obviously) Dave Ramsey.
 Yesterday it was Duff Goldman.
 Subscribe to this blog via RSS or email or come back each day to find out who else I’ll be featuring.